dotm/dotm.github.io/_posts/2017-07-03-reading-by-note-taking.markdown

----
+﻿---
 layout: post
-title: "[Technical Tips] Reading by typing to a note-taking software"
+title: "Reading by typing to a note-taking software [Technical Tips]"
 ---

 Sometimes, the most efficient way to read a book is by taking notes (exceptions: biography, fiction, history book, etc.).
 And the most efficient way to take notes is using software.